One of the most contested areas of Ninjutsu training I was exposed to from the earliest days of Ninjutsu in the West, is a framework known as the

 - Author: James Alexander

-We’ll be looking at the two sides of training that I covered during this week’s Warrior’s Whiteboard Wednesday session!
-If you missed that episode/lesson, you can watch it here: https://www.youtube.com/watch?v=OZ0GWk0S1a0&t=121s
+We’ll be looking at some examples for gun retention & disarms, based on what I covered during this week’s Warrior’s Whiteboard Wednesday session.
+If you missed this week’s episode of